Was there a time in your life when you underwent a financial fiasco that you’d rather keep to yourself?

 And it’s possible that they feel safer in choosing the one with an acceptable/excellent credit history report as against the one with past or current financial struggles.
 So in the end, your credit history could be tie-breaker among other applicants.

-In the end (when asked about)
+At the end (when asked about)

 Honesty is the best policy!
 Do not be afraid to let the employers know your credit history.
 I